jewelsofthought/neshama/site/posts/qkab/cards.md

 All processes can be viewed as modifications of substances (material bodies).

-## R' Saadia Ha'Gaon
+## Quote: R' Saadia Ha'Gaon

-If the world results in an act of creation, G-d, as the Creator, can introduce changes at will.
+> If the world results in an act of creation, G-d, as the Creator, can introduce changes at will.
 Our Rabbis limit the scope of such change.

 [I believe that this is an incorrect understanding of the Will of G-d.
 It is perfect, and thus is constant.
 There is not "willfull change", it is all an expression of His Will, even though we judge it to be a change. ]

 > Once G-d miraculously transforms the nature of simple elements in joining them to composite bodies, the only subsequent changes are the miracles performed to validate the prophetic mission.

-## Prophet
+## Quote: Prophet

-The trustworthiness of the prophet hinges on the argument that the only reasonable explanation for their occurrence is through the agency of G-d.
+> The trustworthiness of the prophet hinges on the argument that the only reasonable explanation for their occurrence is through the agency of G-d.

 ---

 # Judaica (Personal)

+## Kaballah

+If the ultimate goal of Kabbalah is to bring people back to Judaism and the Torah & Mitzvot, then it is not the Kabbalah that our sages propagated.
+For that Kabbalah comes after much Torah & Mitzvot, not before.
+Kabbalah is meant to lead the student into the deeper mysteries of the Torah, to gain a deeper understanding of God and His Purpose, how the Universe looks and works, what spiritual energy is and thus, how to understand it and its dynamics in our lives.

 ## Meditation

 Bestow להנאת הבורה - for the delight of the Creator.
 Same as parent/child relationship - G-d, our Father -

-# Personal

 ## Abulafia